migramirez2/Harmony-ONE/progress/konstantin-potapov.md

+2023-12-04 Mon: This week, I conducted internal leader rotation testing on the devnet and focused on external rotation.
+Moreover, I incorporated necessary information into the watchdog system, as external validators do not provide signing power.

+---

 2023-12-04 Mon: This week, I addressed all the issues discovered by Soph regarding leader rotation.
 Furthermore, I resolved an issue introduced after the last merge, prevented the code from passing tests, and fixed an infinite loop that could occur during stream synchronization.

 ---